rachrobins/azure-docs/articles/cognitive-services/Academic-Knowledge/QueryExpressionSyntax.md

 ```
 Composite(And(AA.AuN='mike smith',AA.AfN='harvard university'))
 ```
 <br>The Composite() function ties the two parts of the composite attribute together.
-This means that we only get papers where one of the authors is “Mike Smith” while he was at Harvard.
+This means that we only get papers where one of the authors is “Mike Smith” while they were at Harvard.

 To query for papers by a particular author in affiliations with (other) authors from a particular institution, use the following query:
 ```